 This is the most challenging aspect of an auction draft.
 Managers must properly manage their budget to maximize value and ensure they’re able to get the players they want.

-Each team starts with a set dollar amount — the default and most common total is $200.
-How you choose to allocate your funds is entirely up to you.
+In an auction, how you choose to distribute your funds is entirely up to you.
 The only requirement is most leagues require you to draft a full roster.
 Other than that, managers have complete freedom to spend money as they see fit.

 After a player is drafted, a new one will be nominated within 10-30 seconds.
 Since it could be anyone, there’s a chance you want that player.
 You have to be on your game at all times.
 You never know when that player you’ve been eyeing up will be on the clock.